davdar/maam/writeup/paper.markdown

 independent of others, similar to the approach of
 \citet{dvanhorn:Liang1995Monad}.
 We factor out the monad as a truly semantics independent feature.
-This factorization reveals an orthogonal tuning knob for path- and flow-sensitivity.
+This factorization reveals an orthogonal tuning knob for path  and flow sensitivity.
 Even more, we give the user building blocks for constructing monads that are correct and give the desired properties by construction.
 Our framework is also motivated by the needs of reasoning formally about abstract interpreters, no mention of which is made in MAI.

 We build directly on the work of Abstracting Abstract Machines (AAM) by
-\citet{davdar:van-horn:2010:aam} in our parameterization of abstract time and call-site-sensitivity.
+\citet{davdar:van-horn:2010:aam} in our parameterization of abstract time and call-site sensitivity.
 More notably, we follow the AAM philosophy of instrumenting a concrete semantics _first_ and performing a systematic abstraction _second_.
 This greatly simplifies the Galois connection arguments during systematic abstraction.
 However, this is at the cost of proving that the